Impermanent Loss

 function returns the ids of tokens that the agent provided liquidity for.

-The lp_total_potential_tokens_on_withdrawal(token_ids)
+The lp_portfolio(token_ids)

 function returns the total number of tokens the agent will get back upon withdrawing liquidity.